mlturner88/vue-simple-bem/README.md

 </template>
 ```

-Once again with the combined syntaxes.
+Once again with the combined syntax.

 ```vue
 <script>